Awantipora

 Awantipora (/ur/) or Avantipur or Aavantipur, known as Woontpor (/ks/) in Kashmiri, is a town, just opposite of Pulwama city, on the banks of the river Jhelum in the Pulwama district of Jammu and Kashmir, India.

 It is on the Jammu–Srinagar National Highway (now called the NH 44), south of Srinagar and north of Anantnag.
+Awantipora railway station connects it to 119 km long Jammu-Baramulla line.
 Awantipora is a subdistrict of Pulwama district.